Rick1330/Nexus-Framework/docs/architecture/technical_blueprint.md

 - **Collaborate with Other Agents**: Work together to solve complex problems requiring multiple domains of expertise.
 - **Adapt and Learn**: Continuously improve their capabilities based on execution feedback and outcomes.

-The framework includes specialized agents for software development, data engineering, DevOps, testing, documentation, UI/UX design, and project management, each with tailored capabilities and integration points.
+The framework includes specialized agents for software development, data engineering, DevOps, testing, documentation, and project management, each with tailored capabilities and integration points.

+#### MetaGPT Integration for Frontend and Design

+A key architectural enhancement in Nexus v2.0 is the native integration of MetaGPT as the core engine for frontend development and design capabilities.
+Rather than relying on external services like mgx.dev, the system leverages MetaGPT's role-based multi-agent framework to provide:

+- **Role-Based Design Teams**: Simulates cross-functional teams with Designer, Product Manager, Architect, and Engineer roles working in concert.
+- **UI/UX Generation Pipeline**: End-to-end process from requirements to wireframes to implementation.
+- **Architecture Bootstrapping**: Automated system design and planning for frontend components.
+- **Design-Development Coordination**: Seamless handoff between design and implementation phases.

+This internal integration enhances controllability, extensibility, and reproducibility in frontend development while maintaining a consistent agent architecture throughout the system.

 ### Layer 4: Tool Integration Layer